 1) Royal Chaat

 Located bang in the middle of the iconic Hazratganj, Royal Chaat has cult-status among foodies.
 Basket chaat is the most special offering here.
 It is an invention by the very-charming frontman of this place, Hardayal Maurya.
-Basket chaat is an elaborate version which contains a deep-fried, crispy, edible basket stacked with carefully chosen delectable toppings.
+Basket chaat is an elaborate version of the chaat, and contains a deep-fried, crispy, edible basket stacked with carefully chosen delectable toppings.
 While people come for the taste, they stay for Mr Hardayal’s personal attention to each customer and his enthralling story about creating the chaat, which is a treat in itself.

 Cost: INR 200 per plate